Arabic: Modern Arabic film, literature, and media

 Nathaniel Greenberg is Assistant Professor of Arabic at George Mason University and book review editor for the Journal of Arabic Literature.
 His work includes the ACLA award-winning The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967) and Islamists of the Maghreb: a Modern History of North African Political Islam, with Jeffry R. Halverson.
-He is completing a third book, forthcoming with Rowman & Littlefield, that draws on research conducted as part of a federally funded postdoctoral fellowship examining media communications strategy, public discourse and extremism in post-revolutionary North Africa.
+He is presently completing a third book concerning media communications strategy, public discourse and the arts in post-revolutionary North Africa.
 Portions of the work have appeared in Jadaliyya, the Middle East Journal of Culture and Communication, Telos press, and The Los Angeles Review of Books, Jadaliyya, and The Seattle Times.
 At MASON, Prof. Greenberg teaches modern Arabic literature, film, translation and open-source media analysis.
 In 2015, he created the University's first BA concentration in Arabic.

 Islamists of the Maghreb, with Jefrry R. Halverson.
 London, U.K.: Routledge.
 2018.